Humhu/argus/fiducials/README.md

 # fiducials
-Software to manage arrays of fiducial markers
+Package to manage and process fiducial intrinsics.
+Allows for storage and retrieval of intrinsics from the lookup server as well as pose estimation and observation simulation.